-This course provides a comprehensive introduction to the legislative underpinnings of domestic homeland security and emergency management processes within all areas of public safety: Criminal Justice, Fire Science, Emergency Medical, and Homeland Security.
+This course provides a comprehensive introduction to the legislative underpinnings of domestic homeland security and emergency management processes within all areas of public safety: criminal justice, fire science, emergency medical and homeland security.
 Significant legislation is reviewed with special consideration of concepts that define legal duties and consequences for first responders and emergency managers.
-Stressing the need for interagency communication and cross-agency knowledge of requirements and responsibilities, examples of topics examined include the careful approach to evidence, transfer of custody, preservation of crime scene, and evidence collection.
-(Multi-Prefixed as CRJ/FSC/HLS) Code C
+Stressing the need for interagency communication and cross-agency knowledge of requirements and responsibilities, examples of topics examined include: the careful approach to evidence, transfer of custody, preservation of crime scene and evidence collection.
+Code C